 Invited Speakers should not submit their abstracts through this system.
 The Meeting Secretariat will contact all Invited Speakers separately with directions on where to submit their invited abstracts.

 All abstracts submitted by students will be required to have their supervisor review and approve the submitted abstract in our online system.
 Students will need to include the name and email address of their professor/supervisor on the Author page when submitting their work.
 To complete the submission, the student’s supervisor will be sent a an email with a direct link to log into the Scorecard and approve the content and co-authors of the abstract.
 Once approved, the student will be allowed to log back in, then complete submitting the abstract.
 Directions for this process will also be provided when submitting your student abstract online.

 Rapid Abstract Acceptance

 The Silent Abstract is a special abstract category for authors unable to attend the meeting.
 Abstracts submitted for the Silent Abstract category follow the same abstract format, abstract fee, and scientific review/acceptance by the program committee; and, if accepted, will be printed in the abstract book.
-(Note: Please do not submit an abstract for a poster or oral presentation if you are not attending the meeting.
-Authors, who request a poster or oral presentation slot, but fail to attend the meeting or withdraw their abstract before April 15, 2019, may have their abstracts rejected in the future.)
+(Note: Please do not submit an abstract for a poster or oral presentation if you are not attending the meeting.)

 Interactive Poster Sessions